Rosh Hashanah is a very important holiday in the Jewish religion. Read on to find out more about this most important time!

 According to the Jewish calendar, Rosh Hashanah is celebrated at the beginning of their 7th month, called Tishrei.
 The holiday is observed in September or October.

 The months of the Jewish (also called the Hebrew calendar) calendar begin with the new moon.
 The calendar that they follow for their holidays and holy days is much different from the Gregorian calendar that most of the rest of the world uses.

-They follow, for religious purposes, a lunisolar calendar.
+For religious purposes, they follow a lunisolar calendar (based on phases of the moon and position of the sun).
 And their calendar doesn’t include a BC or AD, like the Gregorian calendar.
 Their calendar system is based on the creation of the world.